NathanHarrington/dotfiles/README.md

 Based on stock Fedora Core 37 workstation MATE-compiz install.
   Why MATE? out of the box screen locking and suspend that is closest to regular Gnome.
+  The MATE install is first, then you add in i3wm after the hardware is verified.

 The procedure below expects the entire drive to be dedicated to the fedora install, with the 'auto' partitioning setup.